ogdenstudios/final-project-msse-661/README.md

 yarn cypress
 ```

 **Note: on WSL, the Jest tests may run slowly, and Cypress may fail to run entirely.
 WSL1 doesn't have a good windowing solution.
-This should not be a problem on OSX or Linux systems.**
+This should not be a problem on OSX or Linux systems.
+I hear WSL2 might fix this problem, but I have not confirmed that.**